Skip to main content

 Growth Hormone Peptides and Central Regulation

-While direct administration of recombinant human (HGH) carries potential risks, including insulin resistance and edema, a more nuanced approach involves the use of growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs.
+While direct administration of recombinant human growth hormone (HGH) carries potential risks, including insulin resistance and edema, a more nuanced approach involves the use of growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs.
 These peptides, known as secretagogues, work by stimulating the pituitary gland’s own production and release of GH in a manner that respects the body’s natural pulsatile rhythm.
 This approach offers a higher degree of safety and physiological fidelity.

 These peptides act on different receptors to achieve their effect, allowing for tailored therapeutic strategies.